mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 With Ethernet, it's pretty simple.
 Your Ethernet adapter has an Ethernet port, so you plug in an Ethernet cable.
 Easy peasy!

-With fiber, it gets more complicated.
-You have an SFP or SFP+ port, and you have to decide what adapter you want to convert it to something else.
-You can convert it to DAC or fiber.
-But then there's a few types of fiber.
+With fiber, cabling is more complicated.

-In my case, my network switch's 10G ports were SFP+, so I knew the connection had to end in SFP+.
-And my 10G NICs had SFP+ ports, so the connection had to start with SFP+ as well.
+A fiber networking device will have an SFP or SFP+ port, but there's no such thing as an SFP or SFP+ cable.
+You need to convert SFP/SFP+ to something else.

-So my connection would look like:
+In my case, my network switch and 10G NICs all had SFP+ ports, so I knew the connections had to start and end with SFP+.
+That meant my connection would look like:

 1. SFP+ port on my network swtich
 1. SFP+ to _something_ Transceiver